Preference-grounded Token-level Guidance for Language Model Fine-tuning: Experiments

 \section{Experiments}

 We test our framework on two distinct representative text-sequence generation tasks: \textbf{1)} input-agnostic discrete text-prompt generation for few-shot text-classification (\Secref{sec:app_prompt}), \textbf{2)} the classical text summarization (\Secref{sec:app_summa}).
 Our LM training directly starts from raw pre-trained checkpoints from HuggingFace~\citep{huggingface2019}, without task-specific supervised pre-training.
 Depending on the LM $\pi_\theta$ used in the specific task, our reward function $r_\phi$ can be implemented as either a decoder-only or an encoder-decoder model.
 Similar to prior works \citep[\eg,][]{snell2022offline,menick2022teaching}, given a text sequence $\va$ and an LM input $x$, the causal mask in transformers enables us to get the learned guidance $r_\phi(s_t, a_t)$ at each step of the sequence in parallel.
-Source codes are preliminarily released at \href{https://github.com/Shentao-YANG/Preference_Grounded_Guidance}{https://github.com/Shentao-YANG/Preference\_Grounded\_Guidance}.
+Source codes have been publicly \href{https://github.com/Shentao-YANG/Preference_Grounded_Guidance}{released}.